 Top tips for buying a mattress and protecting your back in bed:

-• Try before you buy: If you are lying on your side, your spine should be parallel to the mattress and your spine should not sag (bed too soft) or bow (bed too hard).
+Try before you buy.
+If you are lying on your side, your spine should be parallel to the mattress.
+Your spine should not sag (bed too soft) or bow (bed too hard).
 The longer you can spend lying on a mattress before you buy it, the more accurate this feeling will be.

-• Don’t go it alone: Always shop with your partner as your respective ideal mattress tensions could be very different.
+Don’t go it alone: Always shop with your partner as your respective ideal mattress as tensions could be very different.

-For more information on how to maintain a healthy posture, the British Chiropractic Association has developed ‘Straighten Up’ – a simple, three minute exercise programme for all ages, designed to help strengthen the spine and improve posture and help joints.
+For more information on how to maintain a healthy posture, the British Chiropractic Association has developed ‘Straighten Up’.
+This is a simple, three minute exercise programme for all ages.
+It is designed to help strengthen the spine and improve posture and help joints.
 To watch a video of the exercises you can do, please visit: http://bit.ly/straightenup You can also find a lot of valuable posture advice at http://bit.ly/bcapostureinf